 How to clean a coffee machine

-The answer to how to clean a coffee machine correctly depends on its type.
+The answer to how to clean a coffee machine correctly depends on its type, whether you have a pod machine or one of the best filter coffee machines.
 However, there are steps you need to follow that each have in common.

 You will need: